dsoon0400/finance_tracker_app/README.md

 - **Manage Budgets**: Set monthly spending limits in the "Budget" section and monitor budget usage.
 - **Visualize Data**: Go to the "Reports" section to view charts that break down spending by category and show trends over time.

-## Contributing

-Contributions are welcome!
-If you have suggestions, improvements, or additional features to add, please open an issue or submit a pull request.